dangelob/m70r/README.md

 __Warning:__ For now no control are done on want you enter to this file, so double check that there is no typo or weird things might happen.

 __Warning:__ Consequently the csv file should use coma (",") as field separator and dots (".") as decimal point.
-* The `extrcFlux()` function
+### The `extrcFlux()` function
 do the regression (linear, OLS) and extract flux (the slope).
 ```r
 extrcFlux(df)
 ```
 The function will return a data.frame containing the following elements:
 * filename: the source file of the treated measurement
 * rawCO2F: the slope of the linear regression (the raw fluxes)
 * R2: the coefficient of determination
 * temperature: the mean temperature from the HMP75 probe
 * temp_sd: the standard deviation of the temperature from the HMP75 probe
 * RH: the relative humidity from the HMP75 probe
 * RH_sd: the standar deviation of the temperature from the HMP75 probe
 * pvalue: the p-value of the regression
 * mtime: the measurement time during which the regression is done (in seconds)

 ### The `getNF()` function
-calculate a net flux based on chamber caracteristics
+calculate a net flux based on chamber caracteristics:
 ```r
 getNF(RF = 3.4, Dchb_mm = 300, Hchb_mm = 300, Patm = 101300, T_Cel = 25)
 ```
+with:
+* RF: the raw fluxes (usually you want "rawCO2F" from the previous function)
+* Dchb_mm: The chamber diameter in millimetres
+* Hchb_mm: the chamber height in millimetres
+* Patm: the atmospheric pressure in Pascals
+* T_Cel: the temperature in celcius degree

+Normally at this point you should have the net fluxes in a dataframe

 ### Other functions